Table of Contents Show

 Know the LawKnow the Law

-If you’ve got your heart set on an apartment with a no-pet clause, then it’s essential to know the NYC Pet Law, which might override this regulation.
-According to the law, a tenant or apartment owner cannot be evicted if they have “openly and notoriously” kept a pet for three or more months, the landlord and his agent knew or should have known about the pet, and the landlord had not started a court case to enforce the no-pet clause.
-The Pet Law applies to tenants living in buildings with at least three apartments, the owners of cooperative apartments in all five boroughs, and condo owners in Brooklyn, Queens, and Staten Island.
+If you’ve got your heart set on an apartment with a no-pet clause, then it’s essential to know the Law, which might override this regulation.
+According to the law; tenants or owners cannot be, evicted if they have “openly and notoriously”; kept a pet for three or more months; the landlord and his agent knew or should have known about the pet; the landlord had not started a court case to enforce the no-pet clause.
+The Law applies to tenants living in buildings with at least three apartments, the owners of cooperative apartments in all five boroughs, and condo owners in Brooklyn, Queens, and Staten Island.

 You have some control over the first two requirements.
 It would help if you didn’t hide your pet during repairs or maintenance or pretend a stray you’re trying to rehome.
 If you own a dog, you should walk him during high-traffic times to make your neighbors aware of him.
 However, the third requirement is where things get risky.
-It’s difficult to judge whether a landlord will start proceedings to have you evicted, so your plan could backfire.
-However, you’ll have a better chance of your landlord turning a blind eye if you choose an appropriate pet that isn’t disruptive or destructive.
+It’s difficult to judge whether a landlord will start proceedings to have you evicted; plan could backfire.
+You can have a better chance of your landlord turning a blind eye if you choose an appropriately behaved pet.

 Be a Good NeighborBe a Good Neighbor

 Apartment dwellers need to be considerate to those around them.
 That means considering not just your impact on your neighbors but your pet’s impact as well.

-If your dog has a problem with barking, try strategies like getting a barking collar or signing him up for obedience classes.
-He might also bark out of boredom, so make sure he gets plenty of exercises and has toys to play with.
+If your dog has a problem with barking, try strategies like getting a barking collar.
+If that does not work, sign them up for obedience classes.
+Your dog might also bark out of boredom; make sure he gets plenty of exercises and has toys to play.
 Ask your neighbors whether your pooch is annoying them, as lonely dogs often bark when their owners are out.

-So don’t despair, pet owners.
-With some careful research and consideration for others, you needn’t give up your pet to live happily in a New York City apartment.
+So don’t despair; with careful research and consideration, you needn’t give up your pet to live happily in New York City.